ledgerloops/strategy-pit/README.md

 The strategies are tested in different network models and with different network topologies.

 ## Network simulators
+See also 2024 work on ngraph generator in [ledgerloops/ledgerloops repo](https://github.com/ledgerloops/ledgerloops).

 ### Basic
 In the basic network simulator, nodes Alice and Bob can become neighbours with:
 ```js